astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 ## Select an Executor

-In the context of Apache Airflow, [the Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html) works closely with the Airflow Scheduler to decide what resources will actually complete those tasks as they're queued.
-The difference between Executors comes down to the resources they have at hand and how they choose to utilize those resources to distribute work (or not distribute it at all).
+The Airflow [Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html) works closely with the Airflow Scheduler to decide what resources will complete tasks as they're queued.
+The difference between Executors comes down to the resources they have at hand and how they utilize those resources to distribute work.

 Astronomer supports 3 Executors: